mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## System preferences

-To support both light and dark modes based on the user's system preferences, set the `strategy: 'media'` to the `extendTheme`.
+To support both light and dark modes based on the user's system preferences, set the `cssRule: 'media'` to the `extendTheme`.
 Material UI will generate both light and dark palette with [`@media (prefers-color-scheme)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 <codeblock>